 Wrapping 3rd party libraries in this manner also makes it easier for you to add or modify functionality if something needs to be adjusted.

-If the newer library has a different API, or if you just aren't a fan of the API to begin with, this gives you the opportunity to create your own custom API while reaping all the rewards of using an existing library.
+If the newer library has a different API, or if you just aren't a fan of the API, to begin with, this allows you to create your own custom API while reaping all the rewards of using an existing library.

 Let's say there's a package we want to add called